EDITORIAL ADVISORY BOARD 2015

 Comprised of the IT security's industry's thought leaders, SC Magazine's Editorial Advisory Board offers insight about marketplace happenings, ideas for features and news, thoughts on technology and threat trends, editorial contributions and more.
 The Board's corporate CSOs, industry analysts, educational practitioners, consultants and leading vendors all lend their knowledge and experience to help SC Magazine continue to offer the most timely editorial and product reviews in the industry.

-- Rich Baich, chief information security officer, Enterprise Technology Services
+- Rich Baich, chief information security officer, Wells Fargo & Co.

 - Greg Bell, global information protection and security lead partner, KPMG

-- Jaime Chanaga, managing director, CSO Board Consulting
+- Jaime Chanaga, global consultant and adviser; formerly managing director, CSO Board Consulting

-- Dave Cullinane, chief information security officer, eBay
+- Dave Cullinane, CEO, Security Starfish; former chief information security officer, eBay

 - Dennis Devlin, chief information security officer, chief privacy officer and senior vice president of privacy practice, SAVANTURE

 - Gene Fredriksen, global information security officer, PSCU